rmnavr/fptk/docs/resultM.md

 > Usage of Result type (or Either monad) pattern is best described in:
 > [F#-lang: Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/)

-Terminology:
+Terminology used in fptk implementation of Result type:
 - Result — main type
 - Container — Success or Failure type
 - Value — Value wrapped in Success or Failure type

-Result type implementation in fptk aims to be compatible with pydantic typecheck.
+Result in fptk aims to be compatible with pydantic typecheck.

 > **Dev note**:
 > fptk implementation of Result type contains some tricks